People judge your body language and nonverbal communication before anything else.

 If you get a halfway decent handshake that’s “normal”, it won’t be an issue and nobody will think twice about it.
 This is one of those body language tips where you just need to be decent at it.
 You don’t need the world’s best handshake.
 That’s the good news.

 It’s better to be a little bit over-dressed.
 If the company seems to wear business casual, wear a tie.
-If the company dresses very casual (jeans, etc.), wear business casual instead (slacks, a shirt tucked in, no tie).
+If the company dresses casually (jeans, etc.), wear business casual instead (slacks, a shirt tucked in, no tie).

-Those are the 6 most important body language tips that you can use to be more impressive in negotiations, networking events and first meetings, and of course job interviews!
+You now know the six best and most important body language tips that you can use to be more impressive in negotiations, networking events, meetings, and of course job interviews!